alirezaabbaszadeh/LATEX-Paper-ECG_Heartbeat_Classification/paper-journal-B/README.md

 1. Create a new Overleaf project and choose "Upload Project".
 2. Zip the contents of `paper-journal-B/` (excluding any previous `_latexmk/` build directory) and upload the archive.
 3. Set the main document to `src/main.tex` in the Overleaf settings so the compiler runs from the new source tree.
 4. Keep the compiler set to `Latexmk`.
-Overleaf provides the official `sn-jnl` class; the identical files from its public template mirror are stored under `docs/journal-styles/biomedical-engineering-online/` for reproducibility.
+Overleaf provides the official `sn-jnl` class; the identical files from its public template mirror are stored locally under `templates/` for reproducibility.